hansworschd/ilstuner/readme.md

 # ILSTuner
-This small python script can be used for an automatic extension of the default 18/30 miles of ILS systems in X-Plane.
+This is a small Python script which can be used for an automatic extension of the default 18/30 miles of ILS systems in X-Plane.

 ## Description
 The default range to receive an ILS signal in X-Plane 11 is 18 miles for GS and LOC and 30 miles for the identifier.